 Rotterdam Business School

-Rotterdam Business School (RBS) was founded in 1990 as the International School of Economics Rotterdam, which developed study programmes in English.
-Today, RBS is part of Rotterdam University of Applied Sciences and offers three types of study programmes; Bachelor Programmes, Master Programmes and Special Programmes.
+Rotterdam Business School was founded in 1990 as the International School of Economics Rotterdam, which developed study programmes in English.
+Today, Rotteram Business School is part of Rotterdam University of Applied Sciences and offers three types of study programmes: Bachelor Programmes, Master Programmes and Special Programmes.

 Education at Rotterdam University is aimed at providing students with the skills, knowledge and competencies of a true business professional.
-RBS supports its students with lecturers, counsellors and study career coaches are available throughout the educational journey – offering coaching and supervision if and when necessary.
+Rotterdam Business School supports its students with lecturers, counsellors and study career coaches are available throughout the educational journey – offering coaching and supervision if and when necessary.

 The University is a mixture of theory, practice and personal development.
 It calls “Rotterdam Education Model (REM)”.
 The model was developed by Rotterdam University to reflect the practical, hands-on mentality associated with the city of Rotterdam.

 From traditional school situations to professional indecency in four years: at Rotterdam Business School, students gradually take the helm.
 They set out their personal course with the use of learning tools such as practice-based cases, simulations, video-conferencing and ‘skills labs’ (instruction rooms).

 Lecturers and experts from professional practice remain on hand for stimulation and inspiration.
 Group work is encouraged, including collaboration with students from other programmes or faculties.
 RBS offers a very international flair with students from over 40 different countries.